||[Feb. 18th, 2006|12:47 pm]

 We also explored Margaret River, went on a wine tasting tour, visited a raptor sanctuary, and ventured into some caves.
 We even spent some time at a beach with huge waves – an ideal surf spot I imagine.

-A little chatterbox he was.
+He was a little chatterbox.
 There was no stopping him.
 As I bade him and his family farewell he sighed.
 "This has been a good day" he reckoned, "even if the zoo isn’t open."

 He was right, I saw.
 A sign posted nearby indicated the zoo was closed.